HairyFotr/linter/README.md

 # Linter Compiler Plugin

-This is a compiler plugin that adds additional lint checks to protect against sharp corners in the Scala compiler and standard libraries.
+Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

 It's currently very much a work in progress - some parts will need to be rewritten.

-For an overview of writing compiler plugins, see http://www.scala-lang.org/node/140
+For a quick overview of writing compiler plugins, see http://www.scala-lang.org/node/140

 ## Usage

-Add it as a compiler plugin in your project by editing your build.sbt file:
+Add it as a compiler plugin to your project by editing your build.sbt file:

     resolvers += "linter" at "http://hairyfotr.github.io/linteRepo/releases"

     addCompilerPlugin("com.foursquare.lint" %% "linter" % "0.1-SNAPSHOT")

-Or, if you're working with a local version:
+Or, if you're working with a local jar:

-    scalacOptions += "-Xplugin:<path-to-jar>.jar"
+    scalacOptions += "-Xplugin:<path-to-linter-jar>.jar"

 Optionally, run `sbt console` in this project to see it in action.